djeada/Statistics-Notes/notes/spatial_statistics/kriging.md

 is the kriging standard deviation from the leave-one-out prediction.

----

-## 25. Cross-validation summaries
+## Cross-validation summaries

-Useful summaries include the following.
+Useful validation summaries include the following.

 ### Mean error

 $$
-\operatorname{ME}
-=
-\frac{1}{n}\sum_i e_i.
+\mathrm{ME} = \frac{1}{n}\sum_i e_i.
 $$

-A value near zero suggests little overall bias.
+A value near zero suggests little average bias.

 ### Root mean squared error

 $$
-\operatorname{RMSE}
-=
-\sqrt{
+\mathrm{RMSE} = \sqrt{
 \frac{1}{n}
 \sum_i e_i^2
 }.
 $$

-Smaller values indicate better predictive accuracy on the scale of the response.
+Smaller values indicate better predictive accuracy on the response scale.

 ### Mean standardized error

 $$
-\operatorname{MSE}_{\text{std}}
-=
-\frac{1}{n}\sum_i e_i^*.
+\mathrm{MSE}_{\text{std}} = \frac{1}{n}\sum_i e_i^*.
 $$

-This should be near zero if standardized errors are centered.
+This should be near zero when the standardized errors are centered.

 ### Standardized-error spread

 If the uncertainty model is well calibrated, standardized errors should have a spread near 1.

-A spread much larger than 1 suggests the model may be too confident.
+A spread much larger than 1 suggests that the model may be too confident.

-A spread much smaller than 1 suggests the reported uncertainty may be too large.
+A spread much smaller than 1 suggests that the reported uncertainty may be too large.

 ![Cross-validation diagnostics](../../assets/spatial_statistics/kriging/08_cross_validation.png)

----

-## 26. Why leave-one-out validation can be optimistic
+## Why leave-one-out validation can be optimistic

 Leave-one-out prediction usually removes only one observation while leaving its neighbors in place.

-That is useful when the real task is:
+This is useful when the intended task is:

 > predict missing values inside a well-sampled region.

-But it can be misleading when the actual task is:
+It can be misleading, however, when the intended task is:

 > predict in a geographically distant unsampled region.

 A left-out point may still have nearby observations only a few meters away, while a true deployment location may be kilometers from the nearest sample.

-For geographic transfer problems, use spatially blocked or geographically structured validation.
+For geographic transfer or extrapolation, spatially blocked or geographically structured validation is usually more appropriate.

----

-## 27. A complete ordinary-kriging workflow
+## A complete ordinary-kriging workflow

-A defensible workflow is:
+A practical workflow is:

-### Step 1: inspect the data map
+### inspect the data map

 Look for: